Agent Integration Guide¶

 ---(horizontal rule) to separate slides - Use

-Validate your markdown against the slide format schema before submitting.
+Validate the generated markdown against the schema before submission.

 3. Submit¶